Drug use first aid

 Toggle: English / Spanish

-is the misuse or overuse of any medication or drug, including alcohol.
+is the misuse or overuse of any medicine or drug, including alcohol.
 This article discusses first aid for drug and withdrawal.

 Someone who has become addicted to a drug usually will have withdrawal symptoms when the drug is suddenly stopped.
-Withdrawal is greatly assisted by professional help.
+Treatment can help prevent or lessen withdrawal symptoms.

 An overdose of narcotics can cause